If you use Adwords for pay per click (PPC) advertising, Google will allow you to add additional text called ‘Ad extensions‘. Google adwords extensions

 enable marketers to add more information about their products, as compared to a normal ad.
 The use of PPC ad extensions also means that ads will show up on the left hand side of the search screen above the organic search results instead of appearing in a cramped layout on the right.
 According to Google, in case of two competing ads, the one with extensions is given preference in terms of positioning; this can give a big boost to your marketing efforts.
 PPC Ad extensions also allow advertisers to drive traffic towards specific landing pages.
 For example, if you are a used car seller, you can put a link to a landing page which allows visitors to book a test drive right in there with your search advertisement.

-Below, you can find a beginners guide to ad extensions, which will tell you how extensions can help increase traffic to your site.
+Below, you can find a beginners guide to ad extensions, which will tell you how paid search ad extensions can help increase traffic to your site.

 How to Enable Extensions

 If you are already using Google Adwords, simply visit your Adwords account and select the ‘Ad Extensions’ tab on the top of your screen.
-There are different kinds of ad extensions which you can select through a drop down menu.
-The popular categories of extensions are described below.
+There are different kinds of PPC ad extensions which you can select through a drop down menu.
+The popular categories of extensions as an adwords metrics are described below.